-1 Leadership.
-The leader is recreatible

-1. Leadership: The leader is responsible

-Principles of team work for and has authority over the team.

-n Leadership 2.
-Unanimous Focus on a Common Goal:

-Ounanimous focus on a common goal Each member of team must

-- personally commit to the goal.
-Team
+- Leadership: The leader is responsible for and has authority over the team. - Unanimous Focus on a Common Goal: Each member of team must personally commit to the goal.

-Clearly defined roles for team members goals come before individual goals.
+Team goals come before individual goals.

-Shared resources 3.
-Clearly Defined Roles.

-Effective communication 4.
-Shared Resources: All tangible and

-Consistent, united and enthusiastic effort intangible resources must be shared.

-Ideas are valuable resources to be

-Suppression of the ego shared.

-5. Effective & Frequent Communication.

-6. -

-0. Effort: Maximum team effectiveness

-is only possible through maximum

-individual efforts.
-Team members

-need to support one another

-recognizing individual differences or

-responsibilities.

-7. Periodic and Temporary Suppression

-of the Ego: All team members are

-responsible for suppressing their ego,

-when necessary, to benefit the

-success of the team.
+- Clearly Defined Roles. - Shared Resources: All tangible and intangible resources must be shared.
+Ideas are valuable resources to be shared. - Effective & Frequent Communication. - Consistent, United & Enthusiastic Effort: Maximum team effectiveness is only possible through maximum individual efforts.
+Team members need to support one another recognizing individual differences or responsibilities. - Periodic and Temporary Suppression of the Ego: All team members are responsible for suppressing their ego, when necessary, to benefit the success of the team.